 There are so many from which to choose!

-A route I really enjoy is from Courmayeur, Italy to La Fouly, Switzerland across the Col du Grand Ferret.
+A route I really enjoy is from Courmayeur, Italy to La Fouly, Switzerland across the Grand Col Ferret.
 It’s a big day on the Tour du Mont-Blanc, and absolutely wonderful from start to finish.
-On the first climb through the forest above Courmayeur, you have to temper your drive, because of what else the day has yet to bring.
-The climb takes you up to alpine meadows.
-When you arrive at Rifugio Bertone, the views across to the Mont-Blanc massif are jaw-dropping.
-Plus, seeing my friends who work there, and having a coffee, always makes the climb worthwhile.
+The climb takes you up to alpine meadows at Rifugio Bertone, where the views across to the Mont-Blanc massif are jaw-dropping.
+Plus, seeing my friends who work there always makes the climb worthwhile.

-From here, the balcony trail opens up and you can really let your legs do their thing while the views of the south face of the Grandes Jorasses grow more and more impressive.
-At one point, you can look behind and see the Col de la Seigne – where just a day before you crossed from France into Italy if you came via the Tour du Mont Blanc.
-Ahead is the Col du Grand Ferret and the border crossing into Switzerland.
+From here, the balcony trail opens up while the views of the south face of the Grandes Jorasses grow ever more impressive.
+You can look behind and see the Col de la Seigne – where just a day before you crossed from France into Italy if you came via the Tour du Mont-Blanc.

-This is a day of three Italian Rifugios: Bertone, Bonatti and Elena – three opportunities for great Italian coffee or super thick hot chocolate – all in one day of trail running!
-From Rifugio Elena, your tired legs must climb up to 2537m high Col du Grand Ferret, before cruising down to the Swiss Ferret valley.
+This is a day of three Italian Rifugios: Bertone, Bonatti and Elena – three opportunities for great Italian coffee or super thick hot chocolate.
 The last kilometers follow a beautiful river track all the way into La Fouly, where a cold beer awaits.
 This day has it all!